nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 Yet...
 I admire the Fedora team's insistence on using vanilla GNOME.

-Fedora 29 was the first Linux distro where I felt like I didn't have to install GNOME Tweaks (GNOME Tweak Tool).
+Fedora 29 was the first Linux distro where I felt like I didn't have to install GNOME Tweaks (Tweak Tool) in order to be comfortable with GNOME.
 I opened the settings, chose some preferences, and went to work.

 From the Fedora team's close working relationship with the GNOME team, I have confidence that new releases of the desktop environment will integrate nicely with the disto underneath.